danielmarbach/AzureMessagingOverchoice/EventHubs/README.md

 # Event Hubs

-Purpose: Big data pipeline
+Purpose: Big data pipeline, realtime event-processing and data-distribution
-Type: Event streaming (series)
-When to use: Telemetry and distributed data streaming
+Type: Event streaming (series).
+The series of event is the information carrier When to use: Telemetry and distributed data streaming Error handling: Read the log stream again from a certain offset or skip the offset.
+Tombstone certain records and move them to a dedicated stream.

 Azure Event Hubs is a big data streaming platform and event ingestion service.
 It can receive and process millions of events per second.
 It facilitates the capture, retention, and replay of telemetry and event stream data.
 The data can come from many concurrent sources.
 Event Hubs allows telemetry and event data to be made available to various stream-processing infrastructures and analytics services.
 It's available either as data streams or bundled event batches.
 This service provides a single solution that enables rapid data retrieval for real-time processing, and repeated replay of stored raw data.
 It can capture the streaming data into a file for processing and analysis.